The complete guide to corporate travel policies

 • Approved tool or method for booking

-• Preferred vendors and negotiated rate details (if any)
+• Preferred vendors and negotiated rate details,if any

-• Reimbursable hotel costs, such as parking
+• Reimbursable hotel expenses e.g. parking fees)

-• Rules for booking Airbnb or apartment rentals
+• Rules regarding Airbnb or apartment rentals

 Rail travel